marcosfpr/spotify-etl/README.md

 airflow scheduler
 ```

-4. in scheduler, run the ETL pipeline
+4. in scheduler, run the ETL pipeline to test

 <!-- ACKNOWLEDGEMENTS -->